CrafterKolyan/competitive-programming-algorithms/cpp/tests/README.md

 # Automatic test system
 This is an automatic test system.
 It is used in order to validate that the written algorithms are correct.
+It has found a bug in a binary power algorithm, so that is pretty useful.

 ## Usage
 ### Windows